Kajabi Pricing - Is It Too Expensive?

 - How comfortable are you with technical integration?
 Kajabi's all-in-one approach reduces setup work but increases learning curves.
 Some creators prefer managing best-of-breed tools separately rather than learning one complex system.

 - What's your projected growth timeline?
 If you expect to hit contact limits or need multiple products within 12 months, factor upgrade costs into your budget.
-Kajabi's tier jumps can add $600-2,400 annually when you hit constraints.
+Kajabi's tier jumps can add up to $2,400 annually when you hit constraints.

 - How much do you value integrated convenience?
 Some creators love having everything in one dashboard.
 Others prefer specialized tools that excel in specific areas.
 Your preference affects whether Kajabi's premium is worthwhile.